 Also see basic digital fault finding.

-All Black Hill's CHs stayed the same (excl MUXES 7 & 8) during the 700MHz clearance in Sept 2018.
+All Black Hill's CHs stayed the same during the 700MHz clearance in Sept 2018.

 Black Hill transmitter page jump links :

-Black Hill television transmitter was first opened in 1957 but the first mast was replaced by a higher structure in 1961, the original was moved to Selkirk and is still in use.
-The present mast is 307m high, see How High is High?
+Black Hill television transmitter was first opened in 1957 but the first mast was 230m high (see How High is High? ) and was replaced by a higher structure in 1961, the original was moved to Selkirk and is still in use.
+That 307m mast was itself replaced (between 2008 and 2010) by a new mast as the 1961 structure was deemed insufficiently robust to carry all the transmission antennas now required on it.

 The transmitter has the fifth highest population coverage of any TV transmitter at around 2.5 million and it is located 14 miles East of Glasgow (for the sake of impartiality, that's about 25 miles West of Edinburgh! ).
 Most people in Glasgow, Coatbridge, East Kilbride, Motherwell and Paisley receive their transmissions from Black Hill, but there are those in Stirling and even in Edinburgh who also use Black Hill (rather than Edinburgh's more usual transmitter Craigkelly) if the local terrain or other buildings mean the line of sight is better.